 - Carry an umbrella and waterproof clothing.
 You’ll likely encounter rain this time of year so be prepared with your waterproof gear.

 - Carry cash for the markets.
-Many shops still don’t accept cards.
+Many shops and malls in Istanbul still don’t accept cards.

 Are you reading this from Turkey?
 Maybe you need a VPN!